rokarn12/Advanced-VLSI-Design/FIR-Filter-Design/README.md

 The code continuously checks for new maximum output values and updates the maximum accordingly.
 In each of the 27 iterations, the magnitude (in decibels, dB) is calculated and displayed.

 ### Results
+Simulation results are shown in the "Simulation_Outputs" folder.

-Area, clock frequency, power estimation
+Hardware Implementation Results related to area, clock frequency, and power estimation are listed in this section.

 Pipelined FIR Filter: